inunotaisho/platnav/READMEui.md

 ## Install

-You can use either `npm` or `bower` to install the packaged version of PlatypusUI.
+You can use either `npm` to install the packaged version of PlatypusUI.

 ### npm